Recruiting Diverse Graduate & Professional Students

 gradSERU: Know Your Students' Experience in Your Program

-The gradSERU is a comprehensive survey that measures a variety of graduate student experiences, including students' perceptions of campus climate, reasons for selecting their degree program, mental health and wellbeing, and financial support.
-You can view the results by college, program, or students' demographics.
-For example, note the differences in responses to the question below based on race/ethnicity/citizenship status.
-What are some data points for your program that would be helpful for recruiting students of color or first-generation students?
+The gradSERU is a comprehensive survey that measures a variety of graduate student experiences, including students’ perceptions of campus climate, reasons for selecting their degree program, mental health and wellbeing, and financial support.
+You can view the results by college and/or program.
+What are some data points for your program that would be helpful in recruiting prospective students?

 Know Your Admission & Retention Statistics